You can use the eNVD web-based system on your computer, tablet or mobile phone. It is:

 The eNVD needs to be completed by the driver before the transport begins and so if there is no connectivity at the yards, a printed copy will need to be used to capture the driver’s signature.
 The eNVD system allows producers to fill in as many details as they can in advance and then print/submit with the transporter section (Part B) left blank ready to be completed at the yards.

-Digital eNVDs are acceptable as a historical reference document when auditing if they are correct and complete, including signatures.
-If you have printed the eNVD before completing it and have not updated the digital copy, then you will need to keep the completed printed version.
+If you have printed an eNVD before completing it and have not updated the digital copy, then you need to keep the completed printed version.
+Otherwise it is acceptable to show an auditor eNVDs on your computer or mobile device during an audit.

 Login via myMLA and access eNVD via your linked LPA account.The eNVD website is mobile-friendly which means the eNVD can be filled out on a smart phone.